saidattsamonkar/Sortino-Portfolio-Optimization/README.md

 # Sortino Ratio NIFTY 50 Portfolio Optimization

 ## Description
-This Project uses SciPy's SLSQP to optimize for Sortino Ratio and generate weights to actively manage NIFTY 50 Portfolio
+This Project uses SciPy's SLSQP to optimize for Sortino Ratio and generate weights to actively manage NIFTY 50 Portfolio.

 ## Data
 The pool consists of equities which were in NIFTY 50 at the end of 2009.
-Equity data is fetched using yfinance API
+Equity data is fetched using the yfinance API.

 ## Steps
 1. Fetch equity returns data from t-1 to t-n